 Our shareholders also profit from our continuous dividend policy.
-After preparation and approval of the 2019 annual financial statements, the Management Board and the Supervisory Board decided to adjust the original dividend proposal and to distribute a dividend of EUR 0.90 per bearer share for the financial year 2019.
+After the preparation of the 2019 annual financial statements and their approval on 19 March 2020, the Management Board and the Supervisory Board decided on 24 March 2020 to propose to the Annual General Meeting a dividend payment of EUR 0.90 per bearer share for the 2019 financial year and, in so doing, to modify the original resolution regarding the distribution of profits.
 This corresponds to a reduction from the previously planned payout ratio of 5 percentage points to around 60%.
 This adjustment is used to finance a EUR 30 million relief fund in order to be able to provide Deutsche Wohnen's tenants with quick and unbureaucratic financial help in the event of hardship in the context of the current Corona crisis.
 The Deutsche Wohnen share price suffered from the discussion about the introduction of a statutory rent cap in Berlin in 2019 and other regulatory measures - as the chart shows clearly.
 As of 31 December 2019 the share price was EUR 36.42 or nearly 7% down on the year.
 This is a discount of 22.5% on EPRA NAV.
 In November Deutsche Wohnen started a share buyback programme with a volume of up to EUR 750 million.
 By the end of 2019 this resulted in the purchase of some 2.6 million shares for around EUR 99.4 million.